NativeScript/docs/content/guide/widgets-ios.md

 > A widget elevates and displays a small amount of timely, relevant information from your app or game so people can see it at a glance in additional contexts.

-With NativeScript 8.9 CLI (`npm install -g nativescript`), you can create an iOS Widget with a single command:
+Starting with NativeScript 8.9 CLI (`npm install -g nativescript`), you can create an iOS Widget with a single command:

 ```bash
 $ ns widget ios